 Finally, a set of population and job control totals were developed from state and national demographic sources to establish the "demand side" of the model.
+These guide totals are available online at this link: http://bit.ly/2AN8Qri.
 CommunityViz was used to allocate single family housing units, multi-family housing units and jobs based on the available supply and the attractiveness of each parcel based on the suitability factors.